aiven/aiven-docs/docs/products/clickhouse/howto/query-databases.md

 the entire cluster.
 In the standard ClickHouse, the queries `CREATE`, `ALTER`, `RENAME` and `DROP` only affect the server where they are run.
 In contrast, we ensure the proper distribution across all cluster machines behind the scenes.
-You don\'t need to remember using `ON CLUSTER` for every query.
+You don't need to remember using `ON CLUSTER` for every query.
 :::